Electoral district of Vaucluse

-Vaucluse is an electoral district of the Legislative Assembly in the Australian state of New South Wales, located east of the Sydney central business district in the affluent Eastern Suburbs.
-It is named after the suburb of Vaucluse.
+Vaucluse is an electoral district of the Legislative Assembly of the Australian state of New South Wales.
+It is located just east of the district of Sydney in the Eastern Suburbs; it is named after the suburb of Vaucluse.

-Vaucluse is one of two original (post-1927 redistribution) electorates to have never been held by the opposing party and always by the Liberal Party or its predecessors, the other district being Hornsby.
-It has been represented in the past by former Leaders of the Opposition Murray Robson and Peter Debnam of the Liberal Party.
+Vaucluse is one of two original (post-1927 redistribution) electorates to have never been held by the opposing Labor Party and continuously by the Liberal Party and its predecessor parties, the other being Hornsby.
+It has been represented in the past by former leaders of the Opposition Murray Robson and Peter Debnam; since 2023 the member for Vaucluse has been Kellie Sloane, who has also been leader of the Opposition since 2025.

 Geography

 On its current boundaries, Vaucluse takes in the suburbs of Bellevue Hill, Bondi Beach, Darling Point, Double Bay, Dover Heights, North Bondi, Point Piper, Rose Bay, Vaucluse, Watsons Bay, Woollahra and parts of Bondi, Centennial Park, Edgecliff and Rushcutters Bay.